Editor’s note: This post was originally published on 11/30/15 and has been updated for accuracy and comprehension.

 If you’re actually hiring them as an employee, you’ll have a bit more control.
 However, if you’re working with independent contractors, it may actually be against the law for you to demand certain things.

-I like what Hubstaff has to say about their virtual team:
+I like what Hubstaff has to say about their remote team:

 Personally, I’m a huge proponent of enabling people to be productive through their own internal drive.
 And if you give them the tools, encouragement and freedom, that can definitely happen.